waldronlab/bugphyzzExports/README.md

 [bugphyzz](https://github.com/waldronlab/bugphyzz) signature files and a full data dump.
 The devel files are generated weekly.

-The release version of these files will soon be available on Zenodo.

 ## File creation

 If desired, you can generate the signatures and full dump file.